turbot/guardrails-docs/docs/getting-started/getting-started-aws/apply-quick-action/index.md

 # Apply a Quick Action

 In this guide we’ll show how you can enable Guardrails to perform [Quick Actions](/guardrails/docs/guides/quick-actions) that fix misconfigurations.
 A Quick Action empowers an administrator to quickly fix misconfigurations by applying a change directly to an underlying AWS resource.
-In order to use this feature, the cross account role used by Guardrails will need additional permissions to perform those actions.
+In order to use this feature, the cross-account role used by Guardrails will need additional permissions to perform those actions.
 This guide will instruct you how to change the permissions specific to S3 bucket versioning, other types of quick actions will require different permission grants.

 This is the ninth guide in the *Getting started with AWS series*.